Shimer Great Books School: Joint programs

 The Great Books + Law program, introduced in 2007, was offered in conjunction with the Chicago-Kent College of Law (the law school of the Illinois Institute of Technology) and the Vermont Law School and allowed students to complete undergraduate and law degrees in six (instead of seven) years.
 Shimer had a dual-enrollment program with Harold Washington College, one of the few community colleges in the U.S. with a great-books program.
 The program allowed HWC students to take a Shimer course, and was intended to encourage students to transfer to Shimer to complete their bachelor's degree.
 Whether these programs will continue at North Central is unknown.

 Study abroad

 Shimer first offered a year of study abroad (in Paris) in 1961, and the college has had a biennial program in Oxford since 1963.
 The Shimer-in-Oxford program allowed third- or fourth-year students to study for one or two semesters in Oxford, supervised by a Shimer professor.
 Students took a core class each term with the supervising faculty; the rest of their work is completed in tutorials of self-selected subjects under the guidance of academics associated with the University of Oxford.
+Programs were also offered at least once each in Berlin and Köln during the late 1970s.